-- London Councils, and its predecessor body the Association of London Government (the ALG), has maintained an independent panel to look into the remuneration of councillors since 1998.
+- London Councils, and its predecessor body the Association of London Government (the ALG), has maintained an Independent Panel to look into the remuneration of councillors since 1998.
 Since 2000 local authorities have been obliged to set up an independent panel to consider an appropriate level of allowances for their members.
 The legislation contained special provision for London boroughs to use an independent panel set up by London Councils for this purpose rather than a local panel.
 Such panels only make recommendations it remains the responsibility of each individual authority to decide the level of remuneration, and which members should be remunerated. - 2.
-When, in 2004, the then ALG decided to remunerate its leading members for their work for London Councils, the Panel was requested to make recommendations on the scope and quantum of that remuneration so that, since that time, the Panel has made two separate sets of recommendations, one for consideration by the boroughs for their members and one for consideration by London Councils for the work members do for it. - 3.
-From early on, the Panel recommended that members' allowances should be up-rated annually in line with the officers pay award and where this was the case the regulations required a four-yearly review.
+When, in 2004, the then ALG decided to remunerate its leading members for their work for London Councils, the Panel was requested to make recommendations on the scope and quantum of that remuneration so that, since that time, the panel has made two separate sets of recommendations, one for consideration by the boroughs for their members and one for consideration by London Councils for the work members do for it. - 3.
+From early on, the Panel recommended that members' allowances should be up-rated (annually) in line with the officers pay award and where this was the case the regulations required a four-yearly review.
 As a consequence, the Independent Panel has met every four years in time to publish a report in, 2006, 2010 and 2014. - 4.
-The Panel was commissioned once again at Leaders' Committee on 11 July 2017.
-Its members were formally agreed and it began work in September 2017. - 5.
+The Panel was commissioned once again at Leaders' Committee on 11 July 2017 and the Panel members were formally agreed and began work reports in September 2017 reviewing the two respective. - 5.
 As in previous cycles the Panel consulted boroughs and the party groups as well as carrying out research into current practice in boroughs and elsewhere in the UK.
-The Panel has combined face-to-face meetings with virtual work and produced its draft reports in October 2017, so that they could be considered by the Executive at its November meeting.
-The Executive had no further comments save a recommendation that the report should be submitted to this meeting of Leaders' Committee).
-All this has been done to allow any further work that may come out of this meeting to be completed before an anticipated final publication in January 2018.
+The Panel has combined face-to-face meetings with virtual work and produced their draft reports in October 2017 so that they could be considered by the Executive at this meeting and Leaders' Committee in December (if thought necessary) in time for any further work that may come out of those meetings to be completed before an anticipated final publication in January 2018. - 6.
+Sir Rodney Brooke CBE DL, who chairs the Panel will be attending the meeting of the Executive to provide an overview of the conclusions and listen to views of the Executive.